vinodbaste/Image-compressor/README.md

 # Note
 ```
-> Do make a copy of the image and pass the path if the image is choosen from gallery.
+> In the event that an image is selected from a gallery, make a copy of it and follow the path.
-> Image is compressed at the original image path and re-written at the same path.
+> The original picture path is used to compress and rewrite the image.
 ```
 # License
 ```